elpritchos/omadora/README.md

 ## Usage

 Omadora does not use the seamless login implemented in Omarchy, therefore once logged in, start Omadora using `omadora`.
-Stop Omadora by using the power menu, or executing the bash command `uswm stop`.
+Stop Omadora by using the power menu or executing the bash command `uswm stop`.

 ## License